vedmakk/a11y-agent/README.md

 ## 🤝 Contributing

 Ideas, improvements, PRs — all welcome.
-If you want to help make this ISO better, faster, or more flexible, open an issue or submit a pull request.
+If you want to help make this project better, faster, or more flexible, open an issue or submit a pull request.

 ## 📜 License